zqyq/Unsynchronized-Multi-Camera-Surveillance---IEEE-TNNLS/README.md

 ### Code implementation:

-The implementation is based on Keras and Tensorflow.
+The implementation is based on Keras 2.2.4 and Tensorflow 1.11.0.

 ### Dataset Download:
 The dataset is about 15 GB.
 You can download it here: